Partitioned K-nearest neighbor local depth for scalable comparison-based learning: Conclusions and future work

 \section{Conclusions and future work}

 Our \texttt{PaNNLD} approximation to the \texttt{PaLD} non-parametric unsupervised learning algorithm is based on the \textit{impartiality} of strangers, rather than their \textit{kindness} as in the opening quote: treating triplet comparisons outside the $K$-nearest neighbor digraph as random, Theorem \ref{t:cohesionconcentration} bounds approximation error in terms of $K$.
 Algorithm \ref{a:promocohesion} illustrates efficient computation of the causal part of the cohesion matrix, and Section \ref{s:averages} provides correction terms derived from the local structure of the $K$-nearest neighbor digraph.
-The \texttt{prank2xy} Java implementation \cite{darp} of the \texttt{PaNNLD} clustering and embedding algorithm will be described in a separate report.
+The ingredients were summarized in Table \ref{t:pannld-summary}.
+The incomplete \texttt{prank2xy} Java implementation \cite{darp} of the \texttt{PaNNLD} clustering and embedding algorithm will be described in a separate report.